Campus parking tips

 - Health Sciences Garage (Lot 95)

-In order to use the ChargePoint stations on campus you must have an active ChargePoint card.
-Order or activate ChargePoint cards online.
-Once you have an active ChargePoint card, you simply enter the parking facility (using your permit or by pulling a visitor ticket) and park in the designated stall for EV charging.
+You must have an active ChargePoint account in order to use the ChargePoint stations on campus.
+Activate a ChargePoint account online.
+Once you have an active ChargePoint account, you enter the parking facility (using your permit or by pulling a visitor ticket) and park in the designated stall for EV charging.

-There is no additional fee for charging on the UW-Madison campus, but you must pay any applicable parking charges (visitor fees, flex parking fees, or annual permit fees).
+There is no additional fee for using a charging station on the UW-Madison campus, but you must pay any applicable parking charges (visitor fees, Flex parking fees, or annual permit fees).